Programmierpraktikum-MVA/edgeAI/data/roadsigns/README.md

 # Roadsign Dataset

 Download the 'archive.zip' file from https://www.kaggle.com/datasets/andrewmvd/road-sign-detection and extract the folder into this directiory.
-Affterwards the directory structure should look like this
+Afterward the directory structure should look like this

     .
     ├── annotations/